U Got This!

 Why do I need to complete this online training?

-The Division of Student Affairs requires all students to complete this training their first term at WOU and understand information surrounding sexual violence and interpersonal violence.
+The Division of Student Affairs requires all students to complete this training their first term at WOU to understand information surrounding sexual violence and interpersonal violence.
+This training is also in compliance with federal Title IX prevention mandates.

 What will I learn in this online training?